100 Photos That Kids Born After 2000 Will Never Understand

 No one really knows why we all did it, but we all did it.

-Having to Part Your Hair Down the Middle (1990s)
+Parting Your Bowl Cut Down the Middle (1990s)

-Thanks to this wildly popular game, everyone in fifth grade learned dysentery used to be a serious issue.
-For what it’s worth, the computer game now lives on via classicreload.com, if you want to finally make it to the promised land: Oregon.
-For more computer nostalgia, check out 15 Tech Terms from the ’90s No One Uses Anymore.
+Thanks to this wildly popular game, everyone in fifth grade learned dysentery used to be a very serious illness.
+For what it's worth, the computer game now lives on via classicreload.com, if you want to finally make it to the promised land of Oregon.
+And for more '90s aesthetic, check out the 20 Photos of 1990s Home Décor to Overwhelm You With Nostalgia

 Struggling to Find the Right CD (1990s)